chrislo27/RhythmHeavenRemixEditor/docs/Modding-metadata.md

 The **key** must be from a list of known keys described below.<br>
 The **value** should be a string or a function.

-Various function types are listed below this section.
+The various function types and valid keys are listed below this section.

 Example (actual information may not be correct!):<br>
 ```json